-- SD suffered three floods in 2013 alone.
+- SD suffered three floods in recent years.
 The government declared these federal disasters.

 Most floods that destroy homes do not qualify for federal assistance.
 However, even if a flood does fall into the federal disaster category, assistance arrives in the form of federal loans that you must repay.
 A flood insurance policy can help you rebuild your home without going into debt.

 According to NFIP statistics, only 2 percent of South Dakota residents currently have flood insurance.
 That means 98 percent of the state population would have no coverage if one major flood were to wipe out its homes, apartments or places of business.
 Most homeowners policies and business policies cover only interior flooding from broken pipes.
 Natural flooding caused by snowmelt, rainfall, and swollen rivers does not qualify as a covered event.